ERNICommunity/csharp-coding-conventions/Coding-Conventions.md

 ## No dogma dogma
 Every principle and every rule can be broken when there is a good reason for it **and** that reason is well documented.

+## Maintenability
+No matter which particular coding style is, once it is selected, it should be kept throughout the same project.
+Rule violations shall be treated as errors.
+Suppressed rules shall have a meanigful justification.

 # Conventions

 ## Indent style